hpssjellis/mss-machine-learning-club/ml-car/README.md

 Our first group activity.
 Design a Machine Learning controlled Websockey communication , wifi converted RC car.

+This project was originally made using cloud9.io but that has sinced changed to AWS-cloud9 so I have converted things to work on repl.it

+<br><br>

 Originally from https://github.com/hpssjellis/Particle-Spark-Core-Photon-Websocket-Hack

 # Node.js Websocket Test